jamiewannenburg/uacalcsrc/tasks/Task 49 - OperationWithDefaultValue.md

 - All core functionality implemented in `src/alg/op/operation_with_default_value.rs`
 - Python bindings implemented with Java-style overloads (`int_value_at` supports list or single int)
 - Java wrapper used as interface; minor wrapper-side normalizations applied
+- Comprehensive Python tests implemented in `python/uacalc/tests/test_operation_with_default_value.py`
+- All dependencies (AbstractOperation, Operations, OperationSymbol, Horner) are implemented and available
+- Full Operation trait implementation with all required methods
+- Static utility methods implemented and working